 Because I’m adopted.
 Because I was abandoned by the very first human I had a connection with and experienced what’s called early childhood attachment trauma.
 I’ve never held any ill feelings toward my birth mother.
 Even after coming through and out of the adoption fog, I can still say that.
 I have abandonment issues, which was a slap in the face to admit to myself, but still no anger toward her for the decision she made.
 Bitterness maybe, but I feel like every adoptee has that somewhat, even if we don’t believe it, don’t feel it, don’t recognize it.
 We have so many emotions locked away and we have no idea they’re there.
 Our inner child has been working hard every second of every day of our lives to protect us from that.

 I have asked my dad about this.
-I broke my silence with him this month, October 2020, to ask him for the truth.
-He insists that he never saw those records.
+I broke my two and a half year silence with him in October 2020 to ask him for the truth.
+He insists that he never saw those records, and I believe that.
 So I ended it.
-I don’t know what to believe.
-All I do know is that I found these in my mother’s apartment when I was cleaning it out after her death.
+I don’t know what to believe about my mom.
+All I do know is that I found these in her apartment when I was cleaning it out after her death.
 I know that she had them, though for how long I have no idea.
 I don’t believe I ever will know; I can’t ask the agency if they sent them to my parents when my sister contacted them because the agency disbanded two years later in 2012 after getting in trouble with the law for fraud.

 I have spent a big chunk of my life trying to fit in, trying to figure out who I am, what I enjoy doing, and what my passions are while also vying desperately for my parents’ approval.
 To this day, I still cannot say why I needed it so much.
 I have a theory, but it’s just a theory.
 Theory and feeling are very different.
 I have no idea what I feel about it; I have alexithymia, a disorder that makes it extremely difficult to understand what emotion you’re feeling at any given time aside from the easy-to-detect happiness, sadness, and anger.
 I have trouble with the harder emotions that go deeper than those three.
 As for my theory, I believe that I needed my parents’ approval on everything because I was abandoned by my birth mother.
 Because my trust took an enormous hit at the beginning of my life and never recovered.
 I probably felt scared that my parents would leave me if I wasn’t who they wanted, what they wanted, in a child.
 I have never consciously thought this, or consciously felt abandoned, for the record.
 But that doesn’t mean it’s not there, hidden deep within me.